 This option works well when you want to be able to show multiple browser tabs without having to stop and re-start screensharing.
 Just make sure all of those tabs are in the same browser window.
 Then select that window from the options shown.

 This option works great when you only want to share one tab and you do not want your patient to see anything else on your computer.

 Learn how to take your screenshare game to the next level:

 Use Picture-in-Picture to see your patient while you are sharing your screen

 Include audio when screensharing if you plan to share a video or audio recording.

-Try out our Whiteboard beta if you are looking to be more interactive when sharing diagrams, images, etc..
+Try out Limnu Whiteboard if you are looking to be more interactive when sharing diagrams, images, etc..

 If you have any questions, please contact our support team.